Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Abstract

 \section{Abstract}

-Estimating causal effects of continuous treatments is a common problem in practice, for example, in studying dose-response functions.
+Estimating causal effects of continuous treatments is a common problem in practice, for example, in studying average dose-response functions.
 Classical analyses typically assume that all confounders are fully observed, whereas in real-world applications, unmeasured confounding often persists.
-In this article, we propose a novel framework for local identification of dose-response functions using instrumental variables, thereby mitigating bias induced by unobserved confounders.
+In this article, we propose a novel framework for the identification of average dose-response functions using instrumental variables, thereby mitigating bias induced by unobserved confounders.
 We introduce the concept of a uniform regular weighting function and consider covering the treatment space with a finite collection of open sets.
-On each of these sets, such a weighting function exists, allowing us to identify the dose-response function locally within the corresponding region.
-For estimation, we develop an augmented inverse probability weighting score for continuous treatments under a debiased machine learning framework with instrumental variables.
-We further establish the asymptotic properties when the dose-response function is estimated via kernel regression or empirical risk minimization.
+On each of these sets, such a weighting function exists, allowing us to identify the average dose-response function locally within the corresponding region.
+For estimation, we propose an augmented inverse probability weighted score for continuous treatments with instrumental variables under a debiased machine learning framework, and provide practical guidance to adaptively establish regular weighting functions from the data.
+We further establish the asymptotic properties when the average dose-response function is estimated via kernel regression or empirical risk minimization.
 Finally, we conduct both simulation and empirical studies to assess the finite-sample performance of the proposed methods.